-Mission: To develop and support a corps of well-informed volunteers that provide education, public outreach, and service in support of our area’s natural resources.
+Mission: As certified Master Naturalists, our mission is to provide education, public outreach, and service in support of our area’s natural resources.

 9:00 AM 2nd Wednesday